 In 2008, before Salva Un Amigo was created, only about 130 animals were adopted from the pound; with the group's promotion campaign to adopt and not to buy dogs from pet stores, an amazing 1,300+ animals were adopted in 2013 and approximately 300 were saved by foster families.
 The numbers continue to grow and people in Colombia are slowly learning about the adoption mentality, but the vast majority of people still prefer to pay thousands for a so-called "purebred dog," when they could (quite literally) pick up an equally gorgeous and amazing dog from the street for free.

 Our Canadian volunteers know that we cannot save all of these dogs and find them loving homes in Canada – that's not our objective – but every life saved makes a difference.
-We actively promote responsible adoption of our pup to loving Colombian families.
+We actively promote responsible adoption of dogs in our care to loving Colombian families.
 And our Canadian success stories serve as an example: they are ambassadors for responsible pet ownership and the local "adopt, don't buy" movement in Colombia -- and living proof that these animals are not disposable – it is possible to adopt a stray, save a friend, and live happily ever after!

 Many volunteers fight daily for these dogs and their right to live and be loved.
 Hopefully, the statistics will change one day.
 All we can do in the meantime is share our story, and keep saving one dog at a time.